MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/authenticating-with-google-services.md

 # Authenticating with Google services

 If your script uses Google services, such as Google Drive, Sheets, and Mail, you need to get credentials.
-There are a couple of options for getting the credentials:
+There are a few of options for getting the credentials:

-- Option 1 &mdash; Easy to follow and takes less time but you need to repeat it every hour when the access token expires.
+- [Option 1](#option1) &mdash; Easy to follow and takes less time but you need to repeat it every hour when the access token expires.
-- Option 2 &mdash; A little more complicated but you don't need to repeat it every hour when the access token expires.
+- [Option 2](#option2) &mdash; A little more complicated but you only need to repeat it if the refresh token becomes invalid.
+- [Option 3](#option3) &mdash; Also a little more complicated (uses the provided PowerShell script) but you only need to repeat it if the refresh token becomes invalid.

-### Option 1 - Getting an access token from Google OAuth playground
+## <a name="option1"></a>Option 1 - Getting an access token from Google OAuth playground

 1. Go to [Google OAuth playground](https://developers.google.com/oauthplayground)
 2. In **Input your own scopes**, paste https://www.googleapis.com/auth/drive https://www.googleapis.com/auth/gmail.send